 Common symptoms of IBS include abdominal pain, feeling bloated, flatulence or gas, diarrhea and/or constipation, and mucus in the stool.

 When you have IBS, diagnostic tests typically reveal no physical abnormalities in the colon that might explain your symptoms.
 So, IBS is usually diagnosed by a process of elimination.
-A diagnosis is made after symptoms have been continuous or recurrent for at least 3 months and other diseases (such as Crohn’s disease and ulcerative colitis) have been ruled out.
+A diagnosis is made after symptoms have been continuous or recurrent for at least three months and other diseases (such as Crohn’s disease and ulcerative colitis) have been ruled out.

-When managing IBS, experts have seen much greater treatment success when the "team approach", which includes a physician, dietitian, and psychiatrist/psychologist, is implemented.
+When managing IBS, experts have seen much greater treatment success when the "team approach", which includes a physician, dietitian and psychiatrist/psychologist, is implemented.

 General Eating Tips

-Chew thoroughly and eat at a leisurely pace.
+- Chew thoroughly and eat at a leisurely pace.
 If you must eat in a hurry, serve yourself half portions.

-Avoid swallowing excess air because this may trigger symptoms.
-Sip—don't gulp—your beverages, don't drink through a straw, don't talk while chewing, and eat with your mouth closed.
+- Avoid swallowing excess air because this may trigger symptoms.
+Sip—don't gulp—your beverages, don't drink through a straw, don't talk while chewing and eat with your mouth closed.

-Drink 8 cups of water daily.
+- Drink eight cups of water daily.

-Ask your physician if she recommends taking Metamucil or Citrucel daily.
-Do NOT use the sugar free varieties, which may contain ingredients (artificial sweeteners, sugar alcohols, etc.) that aggravate IBS symptoms.
+- Ask your physician if she recommends taking Metamucil or Citrucel daily.
+Do NOT use the sugar-free varieties, which may contain ingredients (artificial sweeteners, sugar alcohols, etc.) that aggravate IBS symptoms.

-Carry Fibercon capsules when you have to unexpectedly wait too long between meals or wait at a restaurant.
+- Carry Fibercon capsules when you have to unexpectedly wait too long between meals or wait at a restaurant.

-Peppermint may help to relieve spasms.
-Try Altoids, hot mint tea, or peppermint oil capsules.
+- Peppermint may help to relieve spasms.
+Try Altoids, hot mint tea or peppermint oil capsules.

 Tips for Eating Fiber

-Always eat soluble fiber first, whenever your stomach is empty.
+- Always eat soluble fiber first, whenever your stomach is empty.
 Make soluble fiber foods the largest component of every meal and snack.
-Foods rich in soluble fiber include: oatmeal, pasta, rice, potatoes, French bread, sourdough bread, soy products, barley, and oat bran.
-Nuts, beans, and lentils are also a good source of soluble fiber.
+Foods rich in soluble fiber include: oatmeal, pasta, rice, potatoes, French bread, sourdough bread, soy products, barley and oat bran.
+Nuts, beans and lentils are also a good source of soluble fiber.
 However, nuts also include fat and lentils also contain some insoluble fiber.

-Never eat insoluble fiber on an empty stomach, in large quantities at one sitting, or without soluble fiber.
-Foods rich in insoluble fiber include: wheat bran, whole grain products, and whole wheat products.
+- Never eat insoluble fiber on an empty stomach, in large quantities at one sitting or without soluble fiber.
+Foods rich in insoluble fiber include wheat bran, whole-grain products and whole-wheat products.

 Possible Trigger Foods

 The following foods are sometimes bothersome to those with IBS.
 It is a good idea to monitor your tolerance for these foods (not to eliminate all of the foods listed).
-You may want to pick one food below that you eat frequently, remove it from your menu for 2 weeks and see if there is a difference in symptoms.
+You may want to pick one food below that you eat frequently, remove it from your menu for two weeks and see if there is a difference in symptoms.
 Then reintroduce the food and see what happens.
 You should experiment with only one food at a time and in small portion sizes.

-Legumes, lentils and beans, such as kidney, lima, navy, pinto, black, chickpeas, mung, and garbanzo.
+- Legumes, lentils and beans, such as kidney, lima, navy, pinto, black, chickpeas, mung and garbanzo

-Caffeine found in coffee, tea, carbonated beverages
+- Caffeine found in coffee, tea and carbonated beverages

-Herbs such as guarana, mate, and kola nut
+- Herbs such as guarana, mate and kola nut

-Broccoli, cauliflower, cabbage, Brussels sprouts, kohlrabi, and other gas-producing vegetables in the cabbage family
+- Broccoli, cauliflower, cabbage, Brussels sprouts, kohlrabi and other gas-producing vegetables in the cabbage family

-Other gas producing foods such as beets, corn, cucumbers, leeks, and onions
+- Other gas-producing foods such as beets, corn, cucumbers, leeks and onions

-Sugar alcohols such as sorbitol, mannitol, xylitol, which are found in sugar-free gums, candies, mints, and jams, as well as some liquid medications
+- Sugar alcohols such as sorbitol, mannitol, xylitol, which are found in sugar-free gums, candies, mints and jams, as well as some liquid medications

-- High-fat or fried foods, such as fried meat, fried potatoes, fried vegetables, doughnuts, pastries, cream sauces, and oily sauces
+- High-fat or fried foods, such as fried meat, fried potatoes, fried vegetables, doughnuts, pastries, cream sauces and oily sauces